Interview: 2006 Q&A

 Q: When reading in silence and for yourself, do you sometimes read “in character” and employ different voices?
 (I do!)

 Hmm… That’s sort of like asking me, do I dream in color.
 I don’t remember.
 I don’t know.
 I’ll try and think about that… I think I do.
 I think I do.
-And Sharon says, in parentheses, “I do!”
+And she says, in parentheses, “I do!”
 And I bet she does, and I bet she’s a wonderful character actress when she does it.

 Q: Is there a book you’d most love to record as an audiobook?